Bharathkumar-Tamilarasu/Bharathkumar-Tamilarasu/README.md

 ## 👤 Who I Am

-⚡️ I'm an ML Engineer with around 5 years in IT, including 3+ years building and scaling machine learning solutions on cloud platforms like Azure.
-I began my career specializing in OSIsoft PI data analysis, which grounded my work in real-time industrial data.
+⚡️ I'm a Machine Learning Engineer with around 5 years of experience working across the data and AI space.
+My core strength lies in building ML solutions on cloud platforms like Azure, with a strong focus on automation, reliability, and impact.

+⚡️ I started my career working with real-time industrial data using OSIsoft PI9+.
+Then, I’ve grown into designing and migrating end-to-end ML pipelines, leading cloud transitions, and supporting critical ML operations in production environments.

 ## 💼 What I did